remotion-dev/remotion/packages/docs/docs/support.md

 - poor React skills (we don't have the capacity to teach you)
 - violation of our [Code of Conduct](https://remotion.dev/coc)

 Remotion is targeted towards developers and therefore basic skills in React and web development are expected.
-You should also be mindful of the limitations or those technologies as we cannot help you overcome them.
+You should also be mindful of the limitations of those technologies as we cannot help you overcome them.